DONATE

 LAB TESTING

-Direct Access Laboratory Testing (DALT) is part of a wellness program offered by McKenzie Health providing the option to order selected lab tests on your own, from a limited DALT menu, without a physician’s order.
+Direct Access Laboratory Testing (DALT) is part of a wellness program that is offered by McKenzie Health.
+This service provides the option to order selected lab tests on your own, from a limited DALT menu, without a physician’s order.

 McKenzie Health Lab